EmilienN/Data-Science-Portfolio/README.md

 <br/>
 [Projet -- Fraudulent Activities](https://github.com/EmilienN/jedha-projet/tree/master/Projet%20--%20Fraudulent%20Activities)

 Build a model that will predict whether the purchase of a piece of clothing should be considered a fraudulent transaction or not.
-(Machines Learning Models, Adaaboost, XGboost, Staking, Voting, PCA with SMOTETomel, Evaluation report)<br/>
+(Machines Learning Models, Bokeh Map, Adaaboost, XGboost, Staking, Voting, PCA with SMOTETomel, Evaluation report)<br/>
 <br/>